 The charter of a company and applicable law can provide for other powers, which are deemed the exclusive competence of the SHM.
 Most of the decisions of the SHM are made by a simple majority of the votes cast.
 However, there is a list of matters, which, under company law, requires a qualified majority or a unanimous vote of all shareholders.

-In case an AO or an OOO has a sole share-holder or participant (respectively), SHM shall not be established.
-Such a sole share-holder or participant shall be entitled to resolve on any of the aforementioned issues.
+In case an AO or an OOO has a sole shareholder or participant (respectively), a SHM is not to be established.
+Such a sole shareholder or participant is entitled to resolve on any of the aforementioned issues.

 Shareholders' Agreements